-The crows in my neighborhood are slightly more choosy about what they eat, perhaps because they have access to many sources of food and can afford to be picky.
-I imagine that the diets of country crows differs vastly from that of their city-dwelling cousins.
-I've tried getting them to help me out in the garden by eating the snails, but they're not interested.
-I've tried kitchen scraps with mixed results—they pick out what they want and leave the mess for me to clean up—so mostly, I give them boiled eggs (which they gobble up, shell and all) and I keep a bag of roasted, unsalted peanuts in my car so I can toss them a handful whenever we meet.
+The crows in my neighborhood are slightly more choosy, perhaps because they have access to many sources of food and can afford to be picky.
+I imagine that the country crows' diets differ vastly from their city-dwelling cousins'.
+I've tried getting my crow friends to help me out in the garden by eating the snails, but they're not interested.
+I've tried kitchen scraps with mixed results—they pick out what they want and leave the mess for me to clean up—so mostly, I give them boiled eggs (which they gobble up, shell and all).
+I keep a bag of roasted, unsalted peanuts in my car so I can toss them a handful whenever we meet.

 Sometimes, the crows will peck open and gulp down the food right there in the street.
-Other times, especially with the peanuts, they'll stuff their gullets and fly off to cache their horde so they can enjoy it later.
+Other times—especially with the peanuts—they'll stuff their gullets and fly off to cache their horde so they can enjoy it later.
+I've seen them cram up to three peanuts in there!
 The peanuts' shells make them very portable and cacheable.

 Crows' Favorite Foods